 The device is capable of fast page mode read and is compatible with the page mode Mask ROM read operation.
 This mode provides faster read access speed for random locations within a page.
-Address bits A22-A3 (A21-A3 for PDL129) select an 8-word page, and address bits A2-A0 select a specific word within that page.
+Address bits A22-A3 select an 8 word page, and address bits A2-A0 select a specific word within that page.
 This is an asynchronous operation with the microprocessor supplying the specific word location.

-The random or initial page access is $t{ACC}$ or $t{CE}$ and subsequent page read accesses (as long as the locations specified by the microprocessor fall within that page) are $t{PACC}$ .
-When CE#f1 and CE#f2 (PDL129 only) are deasserted (CE#f1=CE#f2=VIH), the reassertion of CE#f1 or CE#f2 (PDL129 only) for subsequent access has access time of $t{ACC}$ or $t{CE}$ .
-Here again, CE#f1/CE#f2 (PDL129 only) selects the device and OE# is the output control and should be used to gate data to the output inputs if the device is selected.
-Fast page mode accesses are obtained by keeping A22-A3 (A21-A3 for PDL129) constant and changing A2 to A0 to select the specific word within that page.
+The random or initial page access is $t{ACC}$ or $t{CE}$ and subsequent page read accesses (as long as the locations specified by the microprocessor falls within that page) is equivalent to $t{PACC}$ .
+When CE# is deasserted (CE#=VIH), the reassertion of CE# for subsequent access has access time of $t{ACC}$ or $t{CE}$ .
+Here again, CE# selects the device and OE# is the output control and should be used to gate data to the output inputs if the device is selected.
+Fast page mode accesses are obtained by keeping A22-A3 constant and changing A2-A0 to select the specific word within that page.